Miszamm/ms-ktm/README.md

 Main Goal For This Project

-The main goal for this project is app is to connect people who are kTM Brand enthusiasts, to help them to buy or sell their motorbikes.
+The main goal for this project is app is to connect people who are KTM brand enthusiasts, to help them to buy or sell their motorbikes.
 If you ever tried to advertise your car or bike true different platforms?
 It's not as straight forward as it might sound.
-If you go to Auto Trader, Carzone or Done deal websites where you have all brands mixed up, the chances that your item will be seen often enough to convinced someone to buy it are rather low.
+If you go to Auto Trader, Carzone or Done deal websites where you have all brands mixed up, the chances that your item will be seen often enough to convinced someone to buy it, are rather low.
 This App is brand specific and brings all people who are KTM BIkes fans.
-The foundation for this project is Code Institut mini project, presented and well explained by Tutor Tim Nelson, so massive thank you to you Tim.
+The foundation for this project is Code Institut mini project, presented and well explained by Tutor Tim Nelson, so massive thanks to you Tim.
-Massive thank you for visiting this ptoject!
 If you have any feedback or questions, please find my contact deatails on GitHub and feel free to share your thoughts with me.